The aim of Knowledge Exchange (or KE) is to develop the Conservatoire’s relationship with the wider world.

-The Knowledge Exchange team takes the lead in the area of creative enterprise and works alongside colleagues across the institution to drive public engagement activity.
+The KE team takes the lead in the area of creative enterprise and works alongside colleagues across the institution to drive public engagement activity.

-We lead creative enterprise activity through facilitating access to specialist business support, introductions to new partners and connections to funding initiatives.
+We facilitate access to specialist business support, introductions to new partners and connections to funding initiatives.
 The creative enterprise strand is a catalyst for new collaborations and business models and a driver of innovation in the creative economy.

 Within the Conservatoire, our KE activity includes a suite of services to staff, students and graduates to support them in the development of their projects, ideas, professional and business development goals.

-- RCS recent graduates – in Autumn 2018 we will launch a micro-funding programme for very recent graduates – make it happen Micro Funding.
-The fund will be accessed through a competitive application process and will provide small pots of money to graduates, supporting their next steps as they emerge into their profession
+- RCS recent graduates: In Autumn 2018 we launched a micro-funding programme for recent graduates – Make It Happen Micro Funding.
+The fund is accessed through a competitive application process and provides small pots of money to graduates, supporting their next steps as they emerge into their profession

-Beyond the Conservatoire, our connections and relationships with the world extend far and wide, rooted locally and internationally with artists and arts organizations, creative companies, local and national government, national and international agencies, businesses, institutions and networks.
+Beyond the Conservatoire, our connections and relationships with the world are rooted locally and extend internationally, with artists and arts organisations, creative companies, local and national government, national and international agencies, businesses, institutions and networks.

 We are curious and love to explore new ways of working from one-off micro-projects with individuals to large-scale multi-partner initiatives across a number of years.